-Persons Assuming Control of Their Environment (PACE) - Consumer Control in Personal Support
+Persons Assuming Control of Their Environment (PACE) -Consumer Control in Personal Support

-- Recruits and trains personal support workers (PSWs) and maintains a PSW registry. - 35 Successful PSW matches since program began. - Outcomes overlap with utilization measures.
-Though an outcome directly measuring impact for a person with I/DD can be hard to define, it would be preferred.

-- Required prior to contract: letter of engagement with CPA for PY23 audit; revise Program Plan to include utilization targets. - Respite Coalition, and Envision Unlimited on behalf of those seeking PSWs for HBS and/or state-funded Respite workers; provide brochures to ISC for distribution; online service claims reporting, including people with I/DD utilizing PSWs; and contribute information to advance enhancing independence through online technology training and access for staff and clients.
+- Request: \$36,000, 94% of total program revenue) and maintains a PSW registry.
+35 Successful PSW matches since the program began. - Outcomes overlap with utilization measures.
+Though an outcome directly measuring impact for a person with I/DD can be hard to define, it would be preferred. - Required prior to contract: letter of engagement with CPA for PY23 audit; revise Program Plan to include utilization targets. - Special Provisions: continue to work closely with ISC, DSC, Illinois Respite Coalition, and Envision Unlimited on behalf of those seeking PSWs for HBS and/or state-funded Respite workers; provide brochures to ISC for distribution; online service claims reporting, including people with I/DD utilizing PSWs; contribute information to advance enhancing independence through online technology training and access for staff and clients. - Recommendation: fund through the I/DD Special Initiatives Fund.
+Because the fund is under joint authority of the CCMHB and CCDDB, approval by both boards is required.
+The CCDDB approved on May 17, 2023.

-MOTION: Ms. Niswander moved to deny CCDDB funding and to approve I/DD Special Initiatives funding of \$36,000 for Persons Assuming Control of Their Environment (PACE) Consumer Control in Personal Support subject to the caveats as presented in this memorandum and pending approval by the CCMHB.
-Ms Ruesch seconded the motion.
+MOTION: Dr. Youakim moved to approve I/DD Special Initiatives funding of \$36,000 for Persons Assuming Control of Their Environment (PACE) - Consumer Control in Personal Support subject to the caveats as presented in the memorandum.
+Ms. McLay seconded the motion.
 A roll call vote was taken and the motion passed unanimously.